 Employers are generally not required to pay employees for breaks.
 However, if an employee is required to remain at the job site, under the control of the employer and to be available to work if necessary during the break, then this will likely be considered work.
 If so, the employee must be paid for this time.

 An employer does not need to give a break if it is impractical because of an accident, urgent work is necessary or because of other unforeseeable or unpreventable circumstances, or because it is unreasonable for an employee to take a meal break.
 In these situations, an employee must be able to eat at work unless this is unsafe or unreasonable.

 The rest or eating breaks rules do not apply to the following employees:

-Where it is necessary for medical reasons, an employee is entitled to take rest or eating breaks at times other than those summarized above.
-In some cases, the employee may also have a right to additional breaks as an accomodation under the Human Rights Act.
+Where it is necessary for medical reasons, under the Labour Standards Code an employee is entitled to take rest or eating breaks at times other than those summarized above; also, an employee may have a right to additional breaks as an accommodation under the Human Rights Act.

 The Labour Standards Code does not set any requirements for the posting of schedules.
 Procedures for such would be at the discretion of the employer.

 If you have any questions, please contact Labour Standards.